hamptonmoore/the-plain/_posts/text/2020-7-3-weird-wifi-names-cont.md

 ---
-title: Continuation of Comparing how different devices display the SSID "á̶̛̛̓̿̈͐͆̐̇̒̑̈́͘͝aaa"
+title: Comparing how different devices handle invalid UTF8 characters as SSIDs
 date: 2020-07-03
 ---

 This is a continuation of my previous post [Comparing how different devices display the SSID "á̶̛̛̓̿̈͐͆̐̇̒̑̈́͘͝aaa"](https://hamptonmoore.com/posts/weird-wifi-name-display/).
-After posting it on Hackernews I got lots of feedback.
+After posting it on HackerNews I got lots of feedback.
 The key one was something that I had sadly missed when I originally started this project.
-When the wifi name of "á̶̛̛̓̿̈͐͆̐̇̒̑̈́͘͝aaa" got shortened down to a character before the second a.
-The issue was this character is actually two characters wide, so the first part of the character stayed, with the second byte of it missing.
-The character in question was ◌̈́, whos hex codepoint is cd84.
-Looking at the raw hex of the SSID you can see it ends in cd, `61ccb6cc81cc93ccbfcc88cc9bcc9bcd90cd98cd86cc90cd9dcc87cc92cc91cd61ccb6cc81cc93ccbfcc88cc9bcc9bcd90cd98cd86cc90cd9dcc87cc92cc91cd`.
+When the WiFi name of "á̶̛̛̓̿̈͐͆̐̇̒̑̈́͘͝aaa" got shortened down to a one byte before the second "a" due to the 32 byte/octet limit of SSIDs.
+The issue was this character is actually two bytes wide, so the first part of the character stayed, with the second byte of it missing.
+The character in question was ◌̈́, with the hex codepoint cd84.
+Looking at the raw hex of the SSID you can see it ends in cd, `61ccb6cc81cc93ccbfcc88cc9bcc9bcd90cd98cd86cc90cd9dcc87cc92cc91cd`.
 For those curious about how that would be rendered on your device here it is "á̶̛̛̓̿̈͐͆̐̇̒̑͘͝�".
 After realizing this I decided my previous comparisons of how devices reacted to my weird unicode SSID was unfair.
 The SSID this time is "á̶̛̛̓̿̈͐͆̐̇̒̑͘͝a" which is almost the exact same but that last two byte long character was replaced with an "a".
 This was to keep the SSID at 32 octets long.
+Looking at the new hex of the SSID `61ccb6cc81cc93ccbfcc88cc9bcc9bcd90cd98cd86cc90cd9dcc87cc92cc9161` you can see that is is identical baring the `61` instead of a `cd` at the end.

 Below are the previous photos of the previous SSID "á̶̛̛̓̿̈͐͆̐̇̒̑͘͝�" with the new SSID "á̶̛̛̓̿̈͐͆̐̇̒̑͘͝a" under it.
 They are also grouped the same as previously to keep continuity.